selsamman/proxily-react-todo/README.md

 # Usage Patterns Demonstrated

-* Creating persist a store from state
+* Creating state and persisting it
 * Using controllers to manage non-persistent state across multiple components
 * Having components react to all state changes (persistent and non-persistent)
 * Sagas